alttch/finac/README.md

 ## Enterprise server and support

-Want to integrate Finac into your enterprise app or service?
+Want to integrate Finac into an own enterprise app or service?
 Need a support?
 Check [Finac Enterprise Server](https://www.altertech.com/products/fes/).